clappr/clappr/README.md

 Add this snippet before you instantiate the player `Clappr.Log.setLevel(0)`

 ### Common steps to verify issues
 Very often people open issues related to stream **not working, freezing, glitching, stopping, and so on**.
-You can try theese steps below, taking notes about the results:
+You can try these steps below, taking notes about the results:

 * try to run the same example at [CDN](http://cdn.clappr.io)
 * check the [cors headers at your servers](https://github.com/clappr/clappr/issues/703)